 Tip: Focus on a certain position at a time by using the “All Positions” drop-down.
 This is especially advisable when dealing with large amounts of keywords.

 These keywords can be filtered by your needs, between the ones from your project and the ones retrieved from your Search Console account.
-If you feel that certain keywords from your GSC account require a closer and more accurate position evolution, simply add them to your project:
+If you feel that certain keywords from your GSC account require a closer and more accurate position evolution tracking, simply add them to your project:

 To spot them, simply export the data to CSV and apply custom filters and formulas on it.